rndme/vcc/README.md

 * no `.statics` available on definition (not that useful anyway, since it's instantiated via HTML)
 * `displayName` on definition is REQUIRED to defines the tagName
 * no `ref` _String_ support, but does accept _Functions_ (which are recommended)
-* tag names must use a `vcc-` prefix and _no_ uppercase letters to conform with HTML5 Custom Elements
+* tag names MUST use a `vcc-` prefix and _no_ uppercase letters to conform with HTML5 Elements

 ## General Conversion Routine